EventModeling Quickstart Guide

 </dependencies>

 Note: For production use, replace sliceworkz-eventstore-infra-inmem with sliceworkz-eventstore-infra-postgres for PostgreSQL-based event storage.
+For local development with file persistence (events survive restarts without requiring PostgreSQL), use sliceworkz-eventstore-infra-inmem-fs instead.

 Step 2: Define Your Domain Events